ik-nown/Database_Project_2/README.md

 `query-db.py` is file connect to databases, query data, print and insert to file .xml in folder `XML`.
 The file `TRUONGHOC1.xlsx` has the table write the time executes each query of sentence 4, after that, I create a line chart with name `time-query.png`.

-Finally, `query-xml.py` is file has function to query data from file .xml in folder XML and print it to screen.
+Finally, `query-xml.py` is file that has function to query data from file .xml in folder XML and print it to screen.